sam-val/languages/snake/README.md

 ## rules
-- snake dies when it hits itself
+- length of snake resets if it hits itself
 - gets apple, length += 1
 - if a part of its body moves out of board, it appears in the opposite side of the board
 - size of board is 10x10